CMS: A Pies y Pulgadas - Understanding and Converting Measurement Units in Construction

 Q2: What if my CMS doesn't support fractions of an inch?

 A2: If your CMS doesn't handle fractions directly, you may need to use decimal equivalents.
-However, this can lead to rounding errors, so be cautious and double-check your work.
-Consider upgrading to a more robust CMS.
+That said, this can lead to rounding errors, so be cautious and double-check your work.
+Consider upgrading to a more reliable CMS.

 Q3: How can I ensure accuracy in my measurements?